Guatemala cracks down on migrant caravan bound for United States

 The first migrant caravan of the year comes less than a week before U.S. President-elect Joe Biden takes office promising a more humane approach to migration, in contrast to outgoing President Donald Trump’s hardline policies.

-Mexican and Central American authorities have coordinated security and public health measures aimed at deterring mass movements of people across the region.
+Mexican and Central American authorities have coordinated security and public health measures in a bid to deter mass movements of people across the region, deploying thousands of security forces.

-Guatemala, Honduras, and Mexico have deployed thousands of security forces, and Guatemala detained hundreds of migrants on Friday.

 The caravan nevertheless grew considerably into Saturday, with members citing a spiraling crisis of hunger and homelessness in Honduras as reasons for joining.